 - Custodial Services can provide a move-out clean up of office space however there is a charge for this service.
 Please plan ahead to place a work order for this service or allow time for your unit to ensure this work is done on moving day.

 Please remember that you will need to request a permit for new furniture that is being attached to walls such as overhead bins or tall filing cabinets requiring seismic bracing.
 You may also need to confirm occupancy for multi-person rooms.
+Furniture fabrics also need to meet fire safety codes.
 More information on the permit process, as well as a link to the permit request, can be found on the PDC website